-1. Identify and face any anxieties you may have about the situation.
+1. Identify and face any of your own anxieties about school during the Covid-19 pandemic.

-2. Discuss the upcoming transition with your child when they are most relaxed.
+2. Discuss the upcoming transition back to school with your child when you are both most relaxed.

-Oftentimes fear and anxiety about school surfaces when children are already anxious or tired; this dynamic can feed the problem instead of help.
-If kids start to get revved up, help them calm down by redirecting to a more peaceful time: “Wow, you have some strong feelings about that.
+Often fear and anxiety about school surfaces later in the day, or even at bedtime, when children are already feeling anxious or tired.
+This dynamic can feed the problem instead of help.
+If kids start to get revved up, equip them to calm and try redirecting to a more peaceful time: “Wow, you have some strong feelings about that.
 That’s important to talk about.
-Let’s do that right after dinner tomorrow.
+Let’s do that right after breakfast tomorrow.
 I’ll write a note to remind us.”

 3. Start your discussion with hopeful empathy.

 Knowing you understand what they’re going through, (even if you’ve never experienced pandemic schooling yourself) will help your kids feel less overwhelmed.
 Try to empathize with your child without strengthening their fear of the actual problem/threat.
 This will be challenging this year as there is a legitimate and looming problem also known as Covid-19.
 But you can do it!